 18})

 Each callback nests inside the previous one.
 Error handling is scattered across if checks and separate override methods.
 There is no structured way to propagate failures up the chain.
 And this is only two callbacks deep.
-A full billing flow, connecting, querying, purchasing, and acknowledging, involves four or five nested levels.
+A full billing flow, connecting, querying, purchasing, acknowledging, involves four or five nested levels.

 The suspend function equivalent reads like sequential code: